 - The Black Irish of Montserrat celebrates their heritage through festivals, such as St. Patrick’s Day and Carnival, which showcase their cultural traditions and music.

 - Marriages among the Irish and African slaves and the mingling of their diverse heritages produced a unique culture where racism could never arise.

-- Guinness signs and Guinness drinkers are as common on Montserrat as they are in Ireland.
+- In Montserrat, Guinness signs and Guinness drinkers are as common as in Ireland.

-- St. Patrick`s Day is celebrated on Montserrat to commemorate the island`s Irish history and remember the March 1768 slave rebellion.
+- St. Patrick’s Day is celebrated in Montserrat to commemorate the island’s Irish history and remember the March 1768 slave rebellion.

 - It wasn’t until 1971 that the rest of the world noticed this particular bit of colonial history.

 Incredible images of the black Irish island of Montserrat: